-It makes us feel like who are isn’t as good as some ideal.
+It makes us feel like who is isn’t as good as some ideal.

 Fighting the Ideal, Accepting the Real

-We can never live up to them, not matter how hard we try.
+We can never live up to them, no matter how hard we try.
 Sometimes I look back at pictures of myself doing advanced yoga postures and I think about how strong I looked, or how sexy I felt.
-Even now, I am sometimes captivated by these images and they make me feel lesser, as if now I am not as good of a yogi.
+Even now, I am sometimes captivated by these images and they make me feel lesser as if now I am not as good of a yogi.

 Our lives don’t happen in still frames, they happen in dynamic movement.
 And it’s the movement that brings the bliss and beauty, the living of this life, the being authentic that makes life so amazing.

 For years, I had been trying to fit the image of being a yoga teacher without actually practicing or teaching true yoga.
 I was encouraging students to practice in a way that would push their bodies rather than honor it.
 I was telling people to focus on getting into a specific shape or pose, rather than encouraging them to move in a way that allowed them to unite their breath and body in a space of empowerment.

 Needless to say, I don’t teach that way anymore.
 While I still teach inversions and difficult poses, these are never the point.
 The point of teaching yoga, for me, is to open the door for my students to notice how their body interacts with their breath, mind, and heart.

 It’s not so much a teaching, to me, as it is holding space for us all to notice how we think, how we move, how we feel, and how all these things interact.
 My classes are just as much an opportunity for me to inquire into what authenticity feels like, what truth feels like, what compassion feels like, as it is for my students.